• Home

 What does it look like to live a life that is kingdom-focused in these years?
 We have the opportunity to pour into our husbands and children and grandchildren, but we also have the opportunity to pour into the younger women the Lord has put in our church families with us.

 To my younger women, I encourage you to seek out older women and have teachable hearts ready to listen and learn.
-And to my older women remember we can learn much from the younger women, so let's do the same.
+And to my older women, remember we can learn much from the younger women, so let’s do the same.
 It is iron sharpening iron, and we are called to encourage one another.

-Point the younger women not to just your opinion or experience but God's Word (Psalm 78:2).
+Point the younger women not to just your opinion or experience but to God’s Word (Psalm 78:2).
 To do this, you must be a student of the Word.
 This is a great season to dig deep into bible study and learn and share all your learning with others.

 Be open with the younger women about the mistakes and failures in your life but don't stop there.
 Praise the Lord and how you say Him work through them (Ps 78:3).
 Don't keep the focus on your mistakes but on the One who makes all things new and continues to mold us more into His image as we walk with him through the challenges of life on this fallen earth.